-An appeal is open with the Regional Minister within 30 calendar days after notification of the registered letter whereby the decision to refuse was served.
+An appeal can be lodged at the Regional Minister within 30 calendar days after notification of the registered letter whereby the decision to refuse was served.
 The Minister seeks the advice of the Council for Economic Investigation regarding Foreigners who will hear the applicant and issue an advice within 4 months to both the Minister and the applicant.
 The Minister has 2 months to decide whether to follow the advice of the Council or not.
 In the absence of a Council advice, the Minister has 2 months to take an autonomous decision.
 In the absence of both a Council advice and a decision by the Minister, the application is considered rejected.
 After a decision of the Minister, a second appeal is possible within 60 days to the Council of State.
 The Council of State only checks the correctness of the proceedings and does not judge on the reasons for refusal.
 If an application is definitely refused, an applicant can only file a new application after 2 years of waiting unless the refusal was based on inadmissibility, new elements arose or the new application is for a new activity.

 The professional card is valid for maximum 5 years, but is usually issued for 2 years.
-The holder of a professional card has to ask for renewal 3 months before the expiration date of the current professional card.
-As soon as beneficiary of subsidiary protection receives a right to unlimited residence
+The holder of a professional card has to ask for a renewal 3 months before the expiration date of the current professional card.
+As soon as a beneficiary of subsidiary protection receives a right to unlimited residence, he or she is exempt from a professional card.